 Chapter 2: ORGANIZING PROJECT appraisaL

 This chapter supplies the basic knowledge about how to organize and perfom an investment project appraising.
-Students will get basics of project aprraisingt, authorities and steps of project appraising.
-Students will be equipped comprehention about project appraisal time and cost complying with current regulations.
+Students will get basics of project aprraising, authorities and steps of project appraising.
+Students will learn about project appraisal time and cost of complying with current regulations.